qzj2333/MovingTexture/code/README.txt

 2. if want, set drawDots == True so that able to see all locations of all points that will be automatically generated (not necessary, saving progress still work if drawDots == False)
-3. Program automatically random generate "percentLimit" amount of points and save it into the file ____Points.txt where ___ is the 3D model name user choose.
+3. Program automatically random generate "percentLimit" amount of points and save it into the file ____.txt where ___ is the 3D model name ("shape") user choose.
-4. File will temp. save under same location as where model.py located
+4. File will temp. save under data/points/temp/ where data folder is same location as model.py
 5. If user satisfied with points' choosing (as seen from the dots draw on the frame), move
-   ___Points.txt to data/points folder
+   ___.txt from temp folder to formal folder (both under points folder)
 Load:
-set loadPoint == True, program will load ____Points.txt from data/points
+1. set loadPoint == True, program will load ____.txt from data/points/formal first where ___ is the
+"shape" parameter
+2. if such file does not exist, will load ___.txt from data/points/temp
-* if file that tring to load does not exist, program will throw some IO error exception
+3. if file does not exist from both places, program will throw IO error exception
 *  if load points, then "percentLimit" and "ptLength" will not effect the program

+About save/load pre-generate file:
+Save:
+1. set loadPre == False
+2. Program automatically random generate all pre-generate information based on specified data members and save it into the file ____.txt where ___ is the 3D model name ("shape") user choose.
+4. File will temp. save under data/prepare/temp/ where data folder is same location as model.py
+5. If user satisfied with current information, move ___.txt from "temp" folder to "formal" folder (both under points folder)
+Load:
+1. set loadPre == True, program will load ____.txt from data/prepare/formal first where ___ is
+   the "shape" parameter
+2. if such file does not exist, will load ___.txt from data/prepare/temp
+3. if file does not exist from both places, program will throw IO error exception
+*  if load pre-generate information, then only "shape", "save", and "drawDots" parameter will effect the program

 About save/load transform matrix:
 Save: